ANATOMY & PHYSIOLOGY

 The heart has two types of valves that keep the blood flowing in the correct direction.
 The valves between the atria and ventricles are called atrioventricular valves (also called cuspid valves), while those at the bases of the large vessels leaving the ventricles are called semilunar valves.

 The right atrioventricular valve is the tricuspid valve.
-The left atrioventricular valve is the bicuspid, or mitral, valve.
-The valve between the right ventricle and pulmonary trunk is the pulmonary semilunar valve.
-The valve between the left ventricle and the aorta is the aortic semilunar valve.
+The left atrioventricular valve is the mitral valve (also called the bicuspid valve).
+The valve between the right ventricle and pulmonary trunk is the pulmonary valve.
+The valve between the left ventricle and the aorta is the aortic valve.
+Both the pulmonary and aortic valves are semilunar valves

 When the ventricles contract, atrioventricular valves close to prevent blood from flowing back into the atria.
 When the ventricles relax, semilunar valves close to prevent blood from flowing back into the ventricles.